 Prakriya: We see two buckets:

-First, we start from a precise question and develop a model to answer.
+First, we create a knowledge model that is in the form of a precise question and develop a model to answer.
 We then back into appropriate data within what exists in the enterprise and NO more.
 When getting the data, we are more surgical about the data we are looking at and only use data we need.

-Second, Maana is usually deployed into environments in which all users do not have equal access to all data under its management.
-We have more focus on knowledge management.
+Second, Maana is usually deployed into environments in which all the knowledge that should be composed into the desired model can come from sources data under its management.
+We have more focus on composable knowledge management.
 We also have the affordance, with our platform, for sharing the knowledge without having to have to share the data itself.

 IM: How do these themes and challenges relate to our company’s market strategy this year?

 Prakriya: Our theme is about utilizing information in the form of knowledge to get to the ROI for business processes optimization.
-There is a clear link between the information for the Q&A and what that takes to move the needle.
-We see Fortune 500 companies going through digital transformation and existing technologies are falling short of getting business value.
+There is a clear link between a knowledge model that provides answers to the right questions and intelligence decisions that move the needle.
+We see Fortune 500 companies going through digital transformation and existing technologies are and are focused on getting business value.